isopy/ansible-tower-packet-net/README.md

 - Provision an Ansible Tower cluster on https://packet.net/ which consists of:
 	 - 3 Tower instances
 	 - 1 Postgres instance
- - Install the latest version of Ansible Tower
+ - Install the version of Ansible Tower specified by the `tower_version` variable

 ## Packet.net setup
   Visit https://packet.net/: